Swedish centre forward Zlatan Ibrahimovic has claimed that he senses ‘something big’ happening at his new club Manchester United.

-And Ibrahimovic, who joined Man Utd earlier this summer on a free transfer, believes the near future is bright for the Red Devils.
+And Ibrahimovic, who joined Man Utd earlier this summer on a free transfer and is tipped to top the goalscoring charts this season, believes the near future is bright for the Red Devils.

 The former Paris Saint-Germain talisman told Swedish television station Kanal 5 after the match: “We have something big going on.
 It looks very interesting.
 Let’s see if (Paul) Pogba will also (come), then it will be even more interesting.